-WE were the ones willing to be martyred.
+WE were the ones even willing to be martyred.

 What made US CHRISTIANS different was our radical and even “reckless” or “crazy” or “irrational” compassion and care for the lonely, the sick, the outcast.

-WE were the one’s who had a leader who exemplified the most radical kind of inclusion and love of “outsiders,” and a total disdain of the religious insiders.
+Because WE were the one’s who had a leader — Jesus — who exemplified the most radical kind of inclusion and love of “outsiders,” and a total disdain of the religious insiders.

-WE had a leader who said, “Love your ENEMIES, and do GOOD to those who mistreat you.”
+Because WE had a leader who said, “Love your enemies and do good to those who mistreat you.”

-WE had a leader who announced, “Blessed are the MERCIFUL.”
+Because WE had a leader who announced, “Blessed are the merciful.”

-WE inherited the legacy and tradition of MARTYRS — radicals who were executed in many cases for giving a voice to the voiceless, and for giving a seat at the table to those considered “scumbags.”
+WE inherited the legacy and tradition of martyrs — world changers who were executed in many cases for giving a voice to the voiceless, and for giving a seat at the table to those considered “dangerous.”